All Posts By

 For over ten years, The Cult Branding Company has been serving leading retailers such as Kohl’s Department Stores and The Life is good Company with in-depth analysis, consumer insights, and strategic consulting with measurable results.
 The launch of the Cult Branding Consulting Suite helps retailers capitalize on its proprietary research methods for revealing the consumer psyche.

 “Instead of taking a cookie-cutter approach to marketing as many business consultants often do, we take a different angle,” explains Cult Branding’s Director of Research Aaron Shields.
-“We look at the patterns in consumer data to uncover the unique drivers of differentiation for a company’s brand — in the context of its specific breed of customers.
+“We look at the patterns in consumer data to uncover the unique drivers of differentiation for a company’s brand—in the context of its specific breed of customers.
+This customized approach is especially valuable in highly regulated sectors; for instance, understanding sweepstakes casino laws allows us to navigate compliance effectively, crafting initiatives tailored to clients in the gaming and entertainment industries.
 Then we develop customized strategic initiatives that will lead to significant top-line revenue growth.”

 The Cult Branding Consulting Suite eliminates the mysteries of retail.
 Their unique, proprietary process provides retailers with identifiable action steps retailers can use to build sustainable brands.